njwilson23/irlib/doc/doc_tutorial.rst

 Most likely, it will be best to use the most recent version available.
 Furthermore, I'll be using gstat_ for interpolation.

+TODO - Adriana to evaluate the use case for this tutorial...
+Reorganzation?
+Bring up to date?

 Set-up
 ------